KalleDK/WAVIN-AHC-9000-Floor-Heating---Home-assistant-compatible-homekit/README.md

+# Credits
+This fantastic project is not developed by me.
+The project is forked from this : https://github.com/dkjonas/Wavin-AHC-9000-mqtt

+All the credits go to the originally owner "dkjonas".

+I made some modifications to this project, so the system integrates 3 led´s which can be used to indicate power, mqtt and wifi when all the electronics are mounted in a box.

+This project will recieve further updates.

 # Wavin-AHC-9000-mqtt
 This is a simple Esp8266 mqtt interface for Wavin AHC-9000/Jablotron AC-116, with the goal of being able to control this heating controller from a home automation system.